 Do you want to be able to engage your learners in performing rock music but have no idea where to start?
 Perhaps you are completely lost with sound gear?
 Or maybe you are struggling with how to give your learners an authentic by-ear-learning experience or incorporate creativity into your lessons.

-Whatever your issue, I offer a range of workshops for teachers and students ranging from coaching rock bands in schools to creativity in the classroom.
-Currently, 2 of the 6 Workshops can be adapted to work with your students and are marked with '*'.
+Whatever your issue, I offer a range of workshops for teachers and students from coaching rock bands to creativity in the classroom.
 I have experience presenting these workshops to large groups of people and offer a range of pricing options to fit your organization's financing plan.
 Please contact me if you are interested in any of these workshops and let me know of any particular needs you may have!
 I look forward to hearing from you.

 Basics of Live and From Source Sound